mlcommons/mlcube/docs/getting-started/concepts.md

 configuration retrieved from system settings.
 The source for this configuration is specified by a user on a command line using `--mlcube=MLCUBE_PATH` argument.
 The third source of configuration is the command line.
 Users can provide configuration parameters that override default behavior of a MLCube runner, or default parameters of the MLCube project.
 These parameters start with `-P`, for instance, `-Pdocker.build_strategy=always`.
-This parameters have highest priority and override any other parameters loaded so far.
+These parameters have the highest priority and override any other parameters loaded so far.

 ### MLCube Configuration
 `MLCube Configuration` provide MLCube-specific configuration, such as implemented `tasks` and, optionally, specific